 Fundamental Analysis

 Fundamental analysis is one of the true cornerstones of investing and it can be applied to all asset classes.
 It looks at what causes price to move up or down and uses this to anticipate and profit from future price moves.
 It can be used to analyze a national economy by examining areas like gross domestic product, employment, inflation and the monetary policy of a central bank.
 It can be used to analyze an individual company by examining its financial statements like assets, liabilities and earnings as well as its management and competition.
-Fundamental analysis can also be applied to whole industries by examining the drivers of supply and demand.
-There are many different fundamental trading and investment strategies and most of them try to determine the fair value of an instrument by analyzing the underlying drivers of price.
-If the current market price of an instrument differs significantly from this fair value, it will eventually gravitate towards it, as long as none of the fundamental drivers change.

 What Is Fundamental Analysis

-Fundamental analysis is a method of evaluating the intrinsic value of an asset and analyzing the factors that could influence its price in the future.
-This form of analysis is based on external events and influences, as well as financial statements and industry trends.
-The goal of fundamental analysis is to determine whether or not the price of an asset is overvalued or undervalued.
-For stock traders, fundamental analysis involves poring over income statements and balance sheets of individual companies.
-But the way we define fundamental analysis different when it’s used to trade currencies.
-Fundamental analysis is a way of understanding the changes in market valuation by analyzing economic, social, and political forces that affect the supply and demand of a currency.
 In forex, the idea behind this type of analysis is that if a country’s current or future economic outlook is good, its currency should strengthen.
 Fundamental analysis involves studying economic trends and geopolitical events that might affect a currency’s price.
 The better shape a country’s economy is, the more foreign businesses and investors will invest in that country.
 This results in the need to purchase that country’s currency to obtain those assets.

 Fundamental Analysis In Financial Markets

 Although the desirability of a country’s goods or services will influence the demand for its currency, investment opportunities in the country will also be a major factor.
-In particular, traders in the FX market will buy or sell currencies based on their expectations of how its exchange rate will change due to: Political instability in its own country or other countries.
-Uncertainties in the global market.
-For example, during the recent Coronavirus Crisis, demand for U.S. dollars surged as investors looked for a safe haven for their money.
-Differences in interest rates between countries.
-When a country’s interest rates rise, its currency appreciates as foreign investors seek higher returns than they can get in their own countries.
-Differences in economic growth between countries.
-For example, developing nations that have implemented successful economic reforms may experience currency appreciation as foreign investors seek new opportunities for growth.
+In particular, traders in the FX market will buy or sell currencies based on their expectations of how its exchange rate will change due to:

 Use In Real Time Trading

-Forex traders who utilize fundamental analysis often keep one eye focused on price action while keeping the other on financial news.
-They will study the news for information on the political climate, international relations, natural disasters, and other global events.
-Fundamental factors that many traders use when deciding whether to enter, stay with a trade or exit, besides those already mentioned, include unemployment rates, inflation, fiscal policy changes, and stocks/bonds/money markets.
 For example, let’s say that the U.S. dollar has been gaining strength because the U.S. economy is improving.
 As the economy gets better, raising interest rates may be needed to control growth and inflation.
 Higher interest rates make dollar-denominated financial assets more attractive.
 In order to get their hands on these lovely assets, traders and investors have to buy some U.S. dollars first.
 As a result, due to higher demand, the value of the U.S. dollar will likely increase.
 Fundamental analysis looks to a larger picture around the price of an asset.
 Considering as many influencing factors as possible, fundamental analysis seeks to determine the real value of a trading asset.

 Economic Indicators

-An economic indicator is a metric used to assess, measure, and evaluate the overall state of health of the macroeconomy
+An economic indicator is a metric used to assess, measure, and evaluate the overall state of health of the macroeconomy.

 Gross Domestic Product (GDP)